 You know how sometimes someone just comes into your life and challenges your values and everything you thought you knew about the world?
 That was Amber for me in the form of the explore tab on Instagram.
-I came across her account one day well over a year ago, before i’d seen The True Cost documentary or really knew anything about ethical fashion.
+I came across her account well over a year ago, before I’d seen The True Cost documentary or really knew anything about ethical fashion.

-Amber is the mastermind behind @ethicalfashionblogger and @baiia_label (handmade reversible bikini’s made out of ocean waste and ghost fishing nets-can I get a hell yeah?!).
+Amber is the mastermind behind @theconsciouscut and @baiia_label (handmade reversible bikini’s made out of ocean waste and ghost fishing nets -can I get a hell yeah?!).
 Her posts and blog have provided so much insight to a world I’d never heard of, and she has ultimately influenced my daily life with what I consume and how I act down to the fact that this blog exists.
 That said, I couldn’t be more excited to have her on EME answering a huge duo of questions relating to both herself, and going beyond the brand with Baiia.

 I hope you enjoy every minute of reading this interview, I know I did!